-Hamline's creative writing major provides students a rigorous apprenticeship in the craft and process of writing; a rich curriculum in poetry, fiction, creative nonfiction, and hybrid forms; a strong background in the British and American literary traditions; and an understanding of the theoretical dimensions of reading and writing.
+Hamline's Creative Writing major provides students a rigorous apprenticeship in the craft and process of writing; a rich curriculum in poetry, fiction, creative nonfiction, and hybrid forms; a strong background in the American and/or global literary traditions; and an understanding of the theoretical dimensions of reading and writing.
 Students will learn how to read closely as writers, to create their own original works while developing an effective writing practice, and to analyze and appreciate the elements that comprise works of literature.

-To earn a bachelor of fine arts (BFA), students must complete 15 courses: 9 courses in creative writing and an English minor (6 courses).
+To earn a Bachelor of Fine Arts (BFA), students must complete both the Creative Writing major and the English minor.

-Creative Writing
+Creative Writing Major Requirements

-WRIT 1500 - Introduction to Creative Writing
+• WRIT 1500 - Introduction to Creative Writing